xklakoux/spock2kotlin/README.md

 # spock2kotlin

-best effort parser from spock to kotlin
+best effort transpiler from spock to kotlin

 spock2kotlin uses python3

 ### Usage
-usage `python3 parsespocky.py [path]`
+usage `python3 parse.py [path]`

 where `path` could be
 * path to test/groovy, then it parses groovy files recursively and creates kotlin files in test/kotlin/